frankyeh/UNet-Studio-Website/doc/gui_t3_dt.md

 2. Set [Tracking Parameters][Min Length (mm)]=30

+   For animal studies, you may need to use a smaller value (e.g. 5)

-    Lower value like 20 mm is more sensitive, whereas 40 mm is more specific.
+    A lower value like 20 mm is more sensitive, whereas 40 mm is more specific.

 3. Click [Step T3d][Fiber Tracking] to map the differential stratigraphy.

 4. Test different [Differential Tracking][Threshold] (e.g. 0.05, 0.10, ...
 0.25) and [Tracking Parameters][Min Length (mm)] (20, 25, 30, 35, 40, 45)

     The goal is to maximize sensitivity while retaining specificity.
-The following example suggest [Min Length (mm)]=40 has the best trade-off.
+The following example suggests [Min Length (mm)]=40 has the best trade-off.

     ![image](https://user-images.githubusercontent.com/275569/147860680-74abdce8-81a3-47a6-9d01-3d93be355b0d.png)